STORY

 Taking a lateral view

-We started gathering scraps of wood from around the factory and, through a process of bricolage, turning them into decorative pieces.
-A selection of these pieces is displayed on a high wall in the heart of the factory, revealing Seiji’s preference for allowing these found pieces to remain unadorned and unvarnished, to be appreciated as they are.
-“Just as a child is happy to find his or her unique stone in the sea, a piece of wood has its own unique value," he says.
+“We started gathering scraps of wood from around the factory and turning them into decorative pieces through a process of bricolage,” Seiji explains.
+Some of these works are displayed on a high wall at the center of the factory, intentionally left unvarnished and untouched.
+“Just as a child delights in finding a unique stone by the sea, each piece of wood has its own value,” he says.

 Radiata Blue by Seiji Fujiwara